openrewrite/rewrite-spring/LICENSE/moderne-source-available-license.md

 Modify, Modified, or Modification: copy from or adapt all or part of the work in a fashion requiring copyright permission (including, without limitation, creating a derivative work via linking or otherwise) other than making an exact unlinked copy.
 The resulting work is called a Modified version of the earlier work or a Modification.

-Software: The Licensor:undefined:s software components provided to You by the Licensor under this Agreement.
+Software: The Licensor's software components provided to You by the Licensor under this Agreement.

 Trademark:  the trademarks, service marks, and any other similar rights.